 Day 1 went by without a hitch.
 I was feeling a bit overwhelmed, so I was grateful for the hospital stay.
 But that quickly changed.

 Aside from exercise and walking up and down the hallway, there wasn’t much to do.
-I couldn’t go out even though there was a Daiso and 7/11 within a one minute walk radius.
+I wasn’t allowed to go out which made me frustrated. there was a Daiso and 7/11 within a one minute walk radius but I couldn’t go.

 From the third day, I opted to have baby stay in my room so I could get used to having her around me.
 I figured I better practice learning how to eat and hold a baby at the same time while I’m in the hospital.

-On the last, my stitches were removed, and that was incredibly painful.
+The last day I got my stitches taken out which was incredibly painful.
 The doctor said something along the lines of, “Well, Japanese women…” when I complained of the pain.
 I asked him very bluntly, “That doesn’t even concern me.
 Do I even look Japanese?”

 A nurse who was in the delivery room with me cane by to console me.
 I appreciated her effort, but I was through with the hospital stay.
 Just let me go home already!